-- approve local Master Plans and other planning policy documents; - adopt zoning and subdivision regulations, approve some site plans and other development proposals recommended by the Planning Commission; - receive and approve the Planning Commission's annual work program report and budget; and - generally support and direct the Planning Commission's advisory responsibilities.
+- " approve local Master Plans and other planning policy documents; - " adopt zoning and subdivision regulations, approve some site plans and other development proposals recommended by the Planning Commission; - " receive and approve the Planning Commission's annual work program report and budget; and - " generally support and direct the Planning Commission's advisory responsibilities.

 All of Washtenaw County's townships, villages and cities have 7-member Planning Commissions except for Freedom and Sharon townships which have 5-member commissions.
 Planning Commissions are supported either by professional planning staff (in the case of the larger jurisdictions) or by planning consultants.
-Ann Arbor, Ypsilanti, Chelsea, Dexter, Ypsilanti Township and Pittsfield Township have one or more designated planning staff members.
-The other units have contracted with one of the planning consulting firms active in the County.
-These individuals have substantial influence and knowledge regarding local land use policy and politics across the County and can be a valuable contacts for TheRide to support the integration of land use and transportation planning.
+These planners have substantial influence and knowledge regarding local land use policy and politics across the County and can be a valuable contacts for TheRide to support the integration of land use and transportation planning.